- View Offline

 This course was created by Steve Wright.
 We're honored to host this training in our library.

-Hi.
-This is Steve Wright welcoming you to my Nuke 8 Essential Training course.
+- [Voiceover] Hi, this is Steve Wright welcoming you to my Nuke 8 Essential Training course.
 This course is designed for visual effects artists that are not yet familiar with Nuke.
-First, it carefully walks you to Nuke's user interface.
-Then onto all the essential features of Nuke that you'll need for creating feature film quality, visual effects with nearly seven hours of videos.
-Starting with a brief explanation of node based compositing, chapter two takes a detailed look at Nuke's powerful user interface.

-How to build node trees, create key frame animation, use the timeline, the many features of Nuke's powerful image viewer, and much, much more.
+First, it carefully walks you through Nuke's user interface, then onto all the essential features of Nuke that you'll need for creating feature film quality visual effects with nearly seven hours of videos.
+Starting with a brief explanation of node-based compositing, Chapter 2 takes a detailed look at Nuke's powerful user interface, how to build node trees, create key frame animation, use the timeline, the many features of Nuke's powerful image viewer and much much more.

-In chapter three, we'll learn about nuke's channels, the one aspect of Nuke that is most confusing to new artists.
+In Chapter 3 we'll learn about Nuke's channels, the one aspect of Nuke that is most confusing to new artists.
 Suffice it to say, the subject is treated carefully and thoroughly.
-Compositing visual effects is all about merging images together in a single shot.
-So chapter four shows you how to not only merge blue screens and green screen elements.
-But also reveals the procedures from Multi-pass CGI compositing using multiple lighting passes.
-Chapter five first covers the use of the new video scopes introduced in New Cade, then onto several of Nuke's powerful color correcting modes.
+Compositing visual effects is all about merging images together in a single shot, so Chapter 4 shows you how to not only merge blue screens and green screen elements but also reveals the procedures for multi-pass CGI compositing using multiple lighting passes.
+Chapter 5 first covers the use of the new videoscopes introduced in Nuke 8, then on to several of Nuke's powerful color correcting nodes.

-Learn the difference between color grading a plate and color correcting a composite.
-Chapter six is all about transforming images, which means to change their size or shape.
-We'll see the all important Transform node, learn how to do corner pinning, plus when to use the Mirror and Position nodes.
+Learn the different between color grading a plate and color-correcting a composite.
+Chapter 6 is all about transforming images which means to change their size or shape.
+We'll see the all-important transform node, learn how to do corner pinning plus when to use the mirror and position nodes.
 Another of Nuke's unique features is how it handles reformatting images.
-Nuke employs a formal discipline to help protect you from distorting your images, but you need to understand how it all works.
+Nuke employs a formal discipline to help protect you from distorting your images but you need to understand how it all works.